-Diane Danzebrink (dianedanzebrink.com) is The Menopause Counsellor a Psychotherapist with professional nurse training in Menopause; she is a member of the British Menopause Society and the founder of menopausesupport.co.uk and the #MakeMenopauseMatter campaign.
+Diane Danzebrink (dianedanzebrink.com) is a wellbeing consultant and menopause counsellor with professional nurse training in Menopause; she is the founder of Menopause Support (menopausesupport.co.uk) and the #MakeMenopauseMatter campaign.

 Download this page in PDF format.

-It turned out that his wife was experiencing menopause symptoms, as were the wives and partners of many of his friends and the consensus; down at the pub on Friday night where he and friends met once a week was that we (women) are indeed all going mad at this time in our lives.
+It turned out that his wife was experiencing menopause symptoms, as were the wives and partners of many of his friends.
+The consensus: down at the pub on Friday night, where he and friends met once a week, was that we (women) are indeed all going mad at this time in our lives.

-As we talked and I explained what actually happens during menopause, it became clear from our conversation that his wife was in fact experiencing quite distressing symptoms which were affecting all aspects of both of their lives.
+As we talked and I explained what happens during menopause it became clear from our conversation that his wife was in fact experiencing quite distressing symptoms which were affecting all aspects of both of their lives.
 Suddenly it had stopped being funny.
-This man, whom I had never met before, told me how his wife had changed and how they, as a couple, had become more distant both emotionally and physically and how he felt that he was always ‘walking on eggshells’ and no longer looked forward to going home.
+This man I had never met before told me how his wife had changed and how they had become increasingly distant both emotionally and physically.
+He explained how he felt that he was always walking on eggshells and no longer looked forward to going home.

-In that short taxi journey I learned that they had been married almost thirty years, had a wonderful family and had been happy, “well you know, apart from the normal ups and downs” but recently things had changed.
-He told me how his wife was always tired, never wanted to go out or see anybody unless she had to and had become snappy and cried a lot.
+In that short taxi journey, I learnt that they had been married almost thirty years, had a wonderful family and had been happy, “well you know, apart from the normal ups and downs” but recently things had changed.
+He told me how his wife was always tired, never wanted to go out or see anybody, unless she had to, and had become snappy and cried a lot.
 When I asked him if she was having hot flushes or struggling with sleep he laughed and told me how she was always too hot these days and that he couldn’t remember the last time he had slept through the night with the quilt constantly being flung on and off.

 I counsel women every day of every week who don’t understand what’s happening to them at menopause, so if women don’t understand what chance do their partners have?
-Sadly we still don’t talk about menopause until it comes along and for some slaps them in the face.
-I believe that menopause should be included discussed openly in schools, at home and in the workplace so that we all understand that this is a natural stage of life that we all need to be prepared for, but until that happens here is The Menopause Support guide to Understanding Menopause for Partners.
+Sadly, we still don’t talk about menopause until it comes along and, for some, slaps them in the face.
+I believe that menopause should be included in the curriculum in all secondary schools and discussed openly at home and in the workplace so that we all understand that this is a natural stage of life that we all need to be prepared for.
+Until that happens, here is The Menopause Support guide to Understanding Menopause for Partners.

 Menopause-So what is it?